How to Define Sales Cycle Stages

-Sales pipeline stages will differ in each and every business based upon the sales approach, the product/service sold, decision making process of prospects, and other factors.
+Sales pipeline stages will differ in each business based upon the sales approach, the product/service sold, decision-making process of prospects, and other factors.
 No one sales pipeline design fits all.

-1. Think through your customers’ buying process and the main decision points from customers’ point of view.
-Then write down the matching Sales Stages for your team.
+- Think through your customer’s buying process and the main decision points from the customer’s point of view.
+Then write down the matching sales stages for your team.
 It should take no longer than 10 minutes.

-2. Discuss the Stages with your team.
+- Discuss the stages with your team.
 Get input and initial understanding.

-3. Spend some time checking that your Stages match all your typical sales scenarios.
+- Spend some time checking that your stages match all your typical sales scenarios.
 This is best done in a smaller group.

-4. Review the Stages with your team.
+- Review the stages with your team.
 Make sure everyone understands the aim of defining sales stages and agree on measuring activities at each stage.

-5. Revise the sales stages in 1-2 months.
-If a stage seems to be confusing then rename, delete or add new ones to reflect what is really happening with your sales pipeline.
+- Revise the sales stages in a month or two.
+If a stage seems to be confusing then rename, delete or add new ones to reflect what’s really happening with your sales pipeline.

 I’ve defined sales cycle stages.
 What next?

-The power of sales pipeline management is the ability to establish activity expectations and put measurements in place to identify and fix leaks in the sales pipeline.
+The power of sales cycle management is the ability to establish activity expectations and put measurements in place to identify and fix leaks in the sales pipeline.
 Defining sales stages gives you a good baseline and common understanding.
-Once this is done, there are numerous ways to improve and optimise the sales process.
-We’ve given sales pipeline tips on this blog before, and will continue to do so.
+Once this is done, there are numerous ways to improve and optimize the sales process.

 Fifteen-plus years of sales pipeline know-how condensed into one email course.